jeffpohlmeyer/koffie-challenge/README.md

 # Koffie Labs Frontend Challenge
+I interviewed for a frontend position with https://getkoffie.com/ a few months ago and was tasked with a challenge exercise.
+This is what I did.

 ## Installing Dependencies
 ### Python
 After cloning the repo, create a python virtual environment and install the requirements